on the cheap and sleazy side (www.cheapandsleazy.net)

 Earlier I mentioned Art Bell's insane schedule: 7 days a week, 5 hours a day, and 9 hours on Sundays, when he did a different show.
 That "different" show on Sundays was called Dreamland.
 Since Art hurt his back and retired a few years ago, he handed the reins of that show over to his close friend Whitley Strieber, who does an admirable job.
 Alas, this show is not on the radio, but you can hear it over the internet ... and if you wish to record it like those 10 hours of ghost stories, simply connect the cable to your computer instead of the radio, and you're in for some interesting radio.

-Another interesting story covered by Dreamland was an abduction case which sounded just like the typical reports from the middle ages of people being taken by fairies -- except this time, one of the "fairies" left a couple strands of hair behind -- and thanks to shows like CSI, we all know what to do with unknown hairs.
+An interesting story covered by Dreamland a few years back was an abduction case which sounded just like the typical reports from the middle ages of people being taken by fairies -- except this time, one of the "fairies" left a couple strands of hair behind -- and thanks to shows like CSI, we all know what to do with unknown hairs.
 That's right: DNA analysis.
 There's a book that tells the tale if you're curious ... and it also includes the results of the DNA analysis for those of you who like medical-type dictation.

 Another show I like to listen to every so often is the Jeff Rense Show.
-While these shows all cover the same types of topics, that means that Jeff Rense has to try harder to find interesting guests.
-One of the more interesting ones I've heard was a fellow by the name of Jon De'Pew, who has apparently managed to figure out how a man named Ed Leedskalnin, who weighed all of 100 pounds soaking wet, was able to put together the Coral Castle, located in Homestead, Florida (not too far away from where I used to live, by the way) all by himself.
+As these shows all cover the same types of topics, that means that Jeff Rense has to try harder to find interesting guests.
+One of the more interesting ones I've heard was a rather strange story of a woman from a small town somewhere in Australia, whose husband went out to investigate one night after they both witnessed what appeared to be a plane crashing (a bright light, heading towards the ground, anyway) ... and when he came back, he was somehow ... different.

 Another interesting guest was John Bedini, who has been experimenting with an early version of the telephone -- which was wireless, and conducted through both air and water.